 - Consider the Ink Cash if you value the 5x points bonus categories, while you should consider the Ink Unlimited if you’re considering a great card for everyday spending

-The Ink Business Cash and Ink Business Unlimited are offering best-ever bonuses of 75,000 points or $750 cash back, while the Ink Business Preferred is offering a best-ever bonus of 100,000 points.
+The Ink Business Cash and Ink Business Unlimited are offering best-ever bonuses of 90,000 points or $900 cash back, making this an ideal time to apply for these cards.
+I don’t ever recall seeing this amazing of a bonus on a no annual fee card.
+Meanwhile the Ink Business Preferred is continuing to offer a best-ever bonus of 100,000 points.
 These are all incredible bonuses on some of the most valuable business cards out there.

-If you don’t have any of these cards and are eligible, I’d highly recommend picking the up, as you can earn 250K bonus points, not to mention you can really maximize your business spending in the long run.
+If you don’t have any of these cards and are eligible, I’d highly recommend picking these up, as you can earn 280K bonus points, not to mention you can really maximize your business spending in the long run.
 These aren’t just cards you get for the bonuses, but they’re cards you’ll want to keep.
-That’s why I have all three of these cards, and they’re a vital part of my Chase credit card strategy.
+That’s why I have all three of these cards that earn points, and they’re a vital part of my Chase credit card strategy.

 Have you picked up any Chase Ink cards with the huge current bonuses?